oven-sh/bun/docs/runtime/nodejs-apis.md

 ### [`node:cluster`](https://nodejs.org/api/cluster.html)

-🟡 Implemented but not battle-tested.
+🟡 Handles and file descriptors cannot be passed between workers, which means load-balancing HTTP requests across processes is only supported on Linux at this time (via `SO_REUSEPORT`).
+Otherwise, implemented but not battle-tested.

 ### [`node:console`](https://nodejs.org/api/console.html)